necanthrope/SpecialMobs/README.md

 # SpecialMobs
-A fork of Father Toast's seminal mob enhancement mod,
+A fork of Father Toast's seminal mob enhancement mod.

+This branch is for development for Necanthrope's Skyland Survival server.